 Previous research suggests that women compete less than men, even though there are no gender differences in performance (Niederle & Vesterlund, 2011).
 These gender differences in competitiveness can lead to lower earnings (Niederle & Vesterlund, 2007; Reuben, Sapienza, & Zingales, 2015) and as such, may contribute to the well-established gender gap in wages (Blau & Kahn, 2017), among other important gender differences in economic outcomes.
 One mechanism for gender differences in competitiveness is confidence, which leads women to undercompete and men to overcompete (relative to their performance level) (Niederle & Vesterlund, 2007).
 Since mastery has been shown to be an important driver of confidence (Gist & Mitchell, 1992; Usher & Pajares, 2008), the current studies examine whether providing the opportunity to prepare before a competition will reduce gender differences in competitiveness.
 We did not find evidence that women compete more when they have the opportunity to prepare.
 However, we find a gender gap in preparation, where women are choosing to prepare more (Studies 1 and 2), even though they chose to compete less (Studies 1 and 2) and even after they were forced to prepare (Study 2), which aligns with participants’ beliefs about gender differences in preparation (Studies 1 and 2).
 These findings suggest that women may value preparing intrinsically more than men, regardless of whether they plan on competing, with important implications for the opportunity costs of overpreparing.

-Keywords: gender, choice to compete, competitiveness, economics, preparation, practice
+Keywords: gender, choice to compete, economics, preparation

 Word count: X